How to prepare for e-asTTle

 What other technology is supported?

-The Ministry of Education appreciates that there are always updated versions and new technologies being released.
-We endeavor to verify that e-asTTle is functional on these.
+The Ministry of Education appreciates that there are always updated Hardware and Software versions and new technologies being released.
+We endeavour to verify that e-asTTle is functional on these.

-To this end, as at April 2010, e-asTTle was tested on the following:
+To this end, as at December 2014, e-asTTle has been tested on the following:

 Operating Systems